arthur5120/real-time-chat-app/--todo-list.md

 # Break down larger components into smaller ones
 # Socket Connection closing before expected on Brave Browser specifically
 # Implement Idempotency, with a uuid key for each request, an expiration time for it
+# Move try-catch blocks from the actual page to the axios hook to prevent repetition.